wp-plugins/contact-info/readme.txt

 = For any kind of problem =

-Please email me avi.megladon@gmail.com.
-My site is http://afoweb.zxq.net
+1. Please email me avi.megladon@gmail.com.
+My site is http://avifoujdar.wordpress.com/contact/
+2. Or you can write comments directly to my plugins page.
+Please visit here http://avifoujdar.wordpress.com/2014/02/13/login-widget/

 == Screenshots ==